 Early History of the Fallint family

-Another 239 words (17 lines of text) covering the years 1458, 1464, 1443 and 1466 are included under the topic Early Fallint History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fallint research.
+Another 120 words (9 lines of text) covering the years 1458, 1464, 1443 and 1466 are included under the topic Early Fallint History in all our PDF Extended History products and printed products wherever possible.

 Fallint Spelling Variations